Rugby union match officials: Referee assaults

-Assaults on rugby referees are being reported more and more in the media.
 One study found that around 6% of United Kingdom referees surveyed had been physically assaulted.
 A further examination of the study found that rugby union referees' fear of being assaulted was a significant factor for increased stress.
 The same study found that rugby referees were most concerned about being assaulted by a spectator or coach.
 A study by Rainey and Hardy found that it was in fact players who committed assaults on referees the most, contributing to 79% of all assaults on referees.

 As a reaction to this rugby unions have begun handing out long bans and large fines to individuals who physically assault a referee, and more recently verbal assault of referees has also received severe punishments.
 Now the common punishment for a player punching a referee or anything similar is a lifetime ban.
 The laws of the game have also been changed to help this by making it compulsory for any official to report any abuse on them or another official to the union in charge of the fixture.

 Appointments

-Appointments of officials to games are usually done by the Union in charge of the fixture.
-The appointment of referees to international games comes from the IRB International Referees Panel.
-This ensures that the best officials are adjudicating international matches.
-Other major competitions such as Super Rugby, Heineken Cup and age group world cups use a similar system.
+The Union in charge of the fixture usually appoints the match officials.
+The IRB International Referees Panel appoints referees for international matches.
+Other major competitions such as Super Rugby, Heineken Cup and age group World Cups use a similar system.